Can You Effectively Social Distance When Working on a Construction Site?

 A recent HVAC summit – hosted by H&N News in March – saw expert panellists agree that COVID-19 safety measures would remain in place for “at least a year”, even with some social restrictions now being lifted.
 This raises the question once again whether social distancing and face coverings are a practical safety measure on construction sites, and how they have been managed so far.

 With essential construction works largely continuing during the pandemic, the safety precautions – implemented to reduce the risk of infections spreading – have been widely accepted as a necessary measure.
-And with social distancing and face coverings likely to remain in place for the foreseeable future, it is a good time to assess their merit and practicality.
+And with social distancing and face coverings likely to remain in place for the foreseeable future, it is a good time to assess their merit and practicality, and understand how your business can get back to work despite the pandemic.

 It is generally agreed that social distancing is practical in most construction sites, and the main barrier to it is people simply forgetting and having to remind themselves when human nature takes over.
 Where machine operators have to work in pairs, or where close proximity is unavoidable – for example in a confined space or where items are being passed between two people – a risk assessment should conclude that face coverings and/or the task being carried out in the open air where infections are less likely to spread (where this is possible), are adequate safety measures to control the risk.
 In most cases, however, construction workers are able to work alone, or at least more than two meters apart from a colleague, so that safe working practices and communications can continue.